Our Commitment

 At its foundation, Heinz College, formerly known as the School of Urban and Public Affairs (SUPA), develops innovative solutions to the world’s most pressing problems through the use of policy and technology.
 This foundation is built on a legacy of access and inclusion; we know how crucial it is to have all voices heard and represented in work that is instrumental in shaping our communities and our world.

 Heinz College strives to foster an open, equitable and inclusive environment where people of all identities and experiences are welcome; all are encouraged to participate in the energetic exchange of ideas; there is a shared focus on ensuring the success of our students, faculty, and staff; and where, as a community, we unlock innovations that will improve the human condition.
+The ongoing pursuit of the ideals of diversity, equity and inclusion is fundamental to the exchange of ideas with openness and curiosity; the holistic success of our students, faculty, and staff; the well-being of our community; and the unlocking of innovations that will improve the human condition.

 Leading by Example